WHOP-FM: Programming

-Along with its soft AC format, the station also features programming from CBS News Radio and Premiere Radio Networks.
+Along with its soft AC format, the station also features programming from Fox News Radio and Premiere Radio Networks.
+Prior to May 23, 2026, hourly news updates were provided by CBS News Radio until that network ceased operations.

 Both WHOP-FM and its AM counterpart serve as two of three affiliates in the Clarksville/Hopkinsville market that serves as an affiliate of the University of Kentucky Wildcats sports radio network, broadcasting football and men's basketball games involving the university's athletic teams.
 WKDZ-FM in Cadiz is the other station in the area that also serve as a UK Sports Network affiliate.

 HD Radio

 On February 6, 2023, WHOP-FM launched a country music format on its HD2 subchannel, branded as "95.3 The Farm".
 It is simulcast in the analog format via former WHOP (AM) translator W237BV.
 On the same day, an HD radio simulcast of WHOP (AM) became available on an HD3 subchannel.

-HD Radio subchannels

-The station's HD radio signal is multiplexed in this manner.